A reader, Michelle, wrote to us seeking our advice:

 Start with yourself.
 Before you can convince anyone to change, you must first change yourself.

 Reduce.
 How many TVs do you have?
 If it’s more than one, reduce them by half initially.
 Get down to one TV over time.

 Bedroom.
 Whatever you do, get the TV out of the bedroom.
-There are better ways to entertain each other in bed.
+There are better means of entertainment in the bedroom.

 Schedule.
 Schedule your viewing.
-Don’t watch television unless you have scheduled your viewing at least 24 hours in advance.
+Don’t watch TV unless you scheduled your viewing at least 24 hours in advance.
 Ask your husband to attempt this with you for ten days (an experiment of sorts).

 Limit.
 Limit yourself to X hours per week.
 Track your viewing.
 Do this together for ten days.

 Friends.
-Invite friends over to watch TV with you during your scheduled viewing, and then talk about what you watched afterward—this will strengthen your relationships.
+Invite friends over to watch TV with you during your scheduled viewing, then discuss what you watched afterward: this will strengthen your relationships.

 Replace.
 Replace TV with other activities.
-Just getting rid of TV is boring—what else can you do together instead of watch television?
+Just jettisoning TV is boring: what else can you do together instead of watching television?

 If you find value in The Minimalists, consider donating a dollar.